IT Strategies for 5-10 person Architecture and Design Firms

 These delays cost your business time.
 They make you and your team less productive.

 IT Guys make money off of a defensive strategy.
 As things break, they fix them.
-And because they are billed hourly, they may take more time than needed to solve the problem.
+And because they are billed hourly, there is no incentive to solve the problem quickly.

 This is not a proactive solution for your business.